JacobPaxton/data_science_notes/ds_notes.md

 ## Other hot notes
+- Make script plotting all sorts of stuff, never think about again
 - Plot distribution for data wrangling to check for outliers (histogram, box-whisker), then remove outliers if necessary, then plot new distributions
 - a shotgun pattern in homoscedasticity check (pattern shows heteroscedasticity) isn't great, consider removing outliers or transforming... can take log of entire column (storing values in new column) then run log column through the model and visualization
 - SQL databases are usually hosted on beefy systems, so doing processing in SQL can be a lot faster than doing it on a local machine using Python